Warrant Article Summary for Burlington May 2025 Town Meeting

 Article 29 - Renaming a Revolving Fund

 This update will change the name of a revolving fund from "B-line mini bus" to "Local Transportation."
 The B-line local bus is no longer operational.
+There are also some other changes to the rest of the particulars of the revolving fund, like the spending authority (changed from DPW to Council on Aging).
+PASSED

 Article 30 - Amend and Rename Stormwater and Erosion and Sedimentation Control Bylaw

 This article would separate the stormwater bylaw into a bylaw and a set of regulations.
 The bylaw would give the Conservation Commission the authority to administer the regulations, which contain the details and specifics and are more easily adjusted when needed.
 Currently, everything is rolled in the bylaw, and even minor changes require a Town Meeting vote.
 Splitting out the regulations would allow changes to happen by public hearing, giving the Conservation more flexibility.
+FAILED 43-44

 Article 31 - Amend Article V – Authorities, Commissions, and Committees

 This would add two resident non-voting Associate Commissioners to the Conservation Commission.
+PASSED

 Article 32 - Home Rule Petition to Amend Chapter 686 of the Acts of 1970, as Amended-An Act to Add a New Paragraph, Section 12(h)- Town Meeting Accessibility